Melbourne Orlando International Airport

-Since 2015, the airport had been named Orlando Melbourne International Airport.
-However, due to a lawsuit claiming this name was misleading to passengers, the airport changed its name in May 2021.
+Previously named Melbourne International Airport, in 2015 the airport had been renamed Orlando Melbourne International Airport.
+However, due to a lawsuit claiming this name was misleading to passengers, the airport changed its name to Melbourne Orlando International Airport in May 2021.

 History

 Early years

 Melbourne International Airport began in 1928 when a Pitcairn Aircraft landed on a cow pasture strip north of Kissimmee Highway.
 Airmail service started in late 1928 when the airport was designated a fueling stop.
 In 1933 the City of Melbourne acquired 160 acre west of Indian River Bluff to develop as a new airport, which was further developed and operated as Naval Air Station Melbourne during World War II.

 Returned to the city as a Surplus Property Airport after the War, Melbourne Airport was deeded to the city in 1947.
 It was a municipal airport until 1967 when the city created the Melbourne Airport Authority to plan, operate, maintain, and develop the airport, then called Melbourne Municipal Airport.
 The name was Cape Kennedy Regional Airport and city officials changed the name to Melbourne Regional Airport in 1973 to better reflect its role.

 In January 1951, the airport had runways 04/22, 09/27, 13/31 and 16/34, all being listed as being 4000 to 4300 ft long.
 Scheduled airline flights began in 1953.
 The April 1957 Official Airline Guide listed four Eastern Airlines departures, Martin 4-0-4s to Vero Beach, Daytona Beach and Jacksonville.
 National Airlines arrived in 1959 with Douglas DC-6Bs and scheduled the first jet airliner flights in 1963: Douglas DC-8s Miami–Melbourne–New Orleans–Houston–Los Angeles and Los Angeles–Houston–Melbourne–Miami.

 In 1960, Meadowlane Elementary School first opened at a Naval hospital on the airport grounds.
 The school moved to West Melbourne in 1961.
 In 1969, a National DC-8 flew Los Angeles–Tampa–Melbourne–Miami.
 Houston and Los Angeles figured in NASA's space program, and Melbourne was close to the NASA Kennedy Space Center.
 In July 1974 a National Boeing 727 flew Miami–Melbourne–Tampa–New Orleans–Los Angeles–San Diego; National Boeing 727-200s flew direct Houston and New Orleans to Melbourne.
 In May 1979 National had one flight a day from Melbourne, a 727-200 to Tampa.